-Taiwan says 103 Chinese warplanes flew toward the island in a new daily high in recent times
+China flies 103 military planes toward Taiwan in a new high of activity the island calls harassment

-TAIPEI, Taiwan (AP) — China’s military sent 103 warplanes toward Taiwan in a 24-hour period in what the island’s defense ministry said Monday was the most for a day in recent times.
+TAIPEI, Taiwan (AP) — China’s military sent 103 warplanes toward Taiwan in a 24-hour period in what the island’s defense ministry said Monday was a daily record in recent times.

 The planes were detected between 6 a.m. on Sunday and 6 a.m. on Monday, the ministry said.
 As is customary, they turned back before reaching Taiwan.